 Am I legally allowed to evict my tenant(s) for past-due rent in Montana?

 In general, the answer is yes, and you can draft a Montana Eviction Notice (more specifically known as a 3-Day Notice to Quit) to initiate the process.
 However, as a result of COVID-19, several limitations have been established.
 While the federal eviction moratorium was blocked by the U.S. Supreme Court, the state and municipal governments in Montana can create and enforce their own rules for residential evictions.
-Check out the most recent guidelines for Montana or consult a lawyer , if you remain unsure.
+Check out the consult a lawyer , if you remain unsure.

 If you would like to legally evict tenants from a rental property, you are required to always deliver them a Notice of Eviction.
 Here are a few common reasons why you might need to use one:

 - The tenant is behind on their rent payments or they are continuously late to pay

 - The tenant sublets the property in breach of the rental terms